Operation Interface

 nQubits(::MyOperation)

-For each backend that should support this operation, implement the apply!
+For each backend that should support your operation, you must implement the corresponding apply!

 method.